 We all encounter people we find difficult, and typically conversations with them leave us feeling stressed and frustrated.
 This workshop explores what is happening in those exchanges and demonstrates how people can adapt their strategies to bring about more productive conversations with those they find difficult.
 Individual approaches for dealing with difficult people will be discussed, with an emphasis on understanding and adapting one’s approach to create different results.
 Participants will explore how to deal with patterns of passive aggressiveness, resistance, and chronic anger, and how to begin to change difficult patterns using a straightforward, five-step approach.

 Some of the Topics Reviewed

 - Who is a Difficult Person?

-- Styles for Dealing with Difficult People
+- Approaches for Dealing with Difficult People

-- Dealing with the Bullying Person
+- Strategies for Dealing with Bullying Behaviour

-- How to Defuse and Deal with the Chronically Angry Person
+- How to Defuse the Angry Person

-- Dealing with the Chronically Resistant Person
+- Strategies for Dealing with the Resistant Person

 Method of Delivery